terryc321/lisp/cps-interpreter/README.txt

 (g 10)
 f -> 10

-environment in place is still the one that got constructed when called the procedure.
+environment in place is still the one that got constructed when called the procedure

 ******************************************************************************